-As at December 31, 2023, the Company had 7 full-time employees based in Switzerland, two based in the United Kingdom and one based in Kurdistan.
-The Company relies on and engages consultants on a contract basis to provide services, management and personnel where required to assist the Company and its subsidiaries to carry on their administrative, legal, commercial or technical activities in Canada, Cayman Islands, Denmark, Kurdistan, Sweden, and Switzerland.
+As at December 31, 2024, the Company had five full-time employees based in Switzerland, two based in the United Kingdom, one based in Spain and one based in Kurdistan.
+The Company relies on and engages consultants on a contract basis to provide services, management and personnel where required to assist the Company and its subsidiaries to carry on their administrative, legal, commercial or technical activities in Canada, Cayman Islands, Denmark, Kurdistan, Sweden and Switzerland.